iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 Above, `User` is a constructor function with an instance method `fetch()`.
 I want to assert that when `fetch()` resolves successfully, the resolved value is an instance of `User`.
 Because I have mocked out `User.prototype.fetch()` to return a pre-resolved promise, no real AJAX request is made.

 The above test would work in both Mocha and Jasmine 2.x.
 By simply specifying a parameter in the `it()` callback function (I have called it `done()` like in the documentation but you can call it whatever you want), the test runner will pass in a function and wait for this function to execute before ending the test.
 The test will timeout and error if `done()` is not called within a certain time limit.
-This gives you full control on when your tests completes.
+This gives you full control on when your tests complete.

 If you are working with Jasmine 1.3, asynchronous testing was not so pretty.